 What exactly is ATLS®?

-Moreover, trainees practice on dummies and mannequins simulating a wide range of trauma cases while there is also an Experimental (dummy) Operating Room.
-Last but not least, at the program’s end trainees sit through a series of written and oral exams to have knowledge and competence acquisition in managing heavily injured patients properly evaluated and certified.
+Trainees practice on manikins and live patient models simulating a wide range of trauma cases including a simulated Operating Room.
+At the end of the seminar, trainees take a series of written and oral tests to evaluate their knowledge and competence in managing heavily injured patients.

-Physicians, upon successfully completing the course, shall receive a certificate (Verification Card) which is valid for four (4) years; upon its expiration renewal is imperative (Reverification).
+Upon successfully completing the course, physicians shall receive a certificate (Verification Card) which is valid for four (4) years; after which point they must renew it (Reverification).

-The National ATLS® Centre, i.e. the Controlling Body for Greece, is located in Patras, Dr. Androulakis is Head of the Centre which is in charge of qualitative control for all seminars held as well as for accrediting new course providers throughout the country.
-Currently there are 10 accredited course providers in Greece.
+In Greece, ATLS® commenced in 1993, under the Direction of Dr. Ioannis Androulakis, Professor of Surgery at the University of Patras.
+The National ATLS® Centre is located in Patras and is in charge of qualitative control for all seminars held, as well as for accrediting new course providers throughout the country.